 While hiring has slowed, it hasn’t stopped altogether.
-Many employers are still recruiting – they’re just doing it remotely.
+Many employers are still recruiting – they’re conducting remote interviews.

-Here are six steps to nailing that remote interviewing, and bagging the job.
+Here are six steps to nailing those remote interviews and landing the job you want.

-Arrange your face at the center of the screen.
-Check the position or height of your laptop to get the angle right, so you’re not looking down at the camera.
-Take a look around the space.
-Clear away clutter and make the area tidy.
+Arrange your face in the middle of the screen.
+Check the position or height of your laptop to get the angle correct, so you’re not looking down at the camera.
+Take a look around the room.
+Make sure there is no clutter, and organize the area.

-Be aware of noise or distractions that might interrupt you, like housemates in the kitchen, or pets.
+Be aware of noise or distractions that might interrupt you, such as housemates in the kitchen or pets.
 Find a quiet space that allows you to focus.

 Try a test run

 With so many video conferencing platforms, it’s easy to get confused.
 Whether it’s Webex, Zoom, Skype, or Teams, practice with a friend to learn the platform used.

 There is nothing worse than your connection freezing halfway through the interview, be sure to check that your internet is working correctly.

 Keep calm is things go wrong.
 Have a backup plan in place.
 Ask for the interviewer’s mobile number or email address in case of any technical difficulties throughout the interview.

 Prepare some answers to possible interview questions.
 Keep them brief so you can speak freely and naturally in the interview.